chetter14/chetter14.github.io/_posts/2024-07-05-Computer Networking, Part 1.md

 ---
 layout: post
 title: Computer Networking.
-Application Layer.
 Part 1.
 ---

 I learned that a socket is *an interface between the application and transport layers*.
 It's like an API to deal with networks in your applications.